 - Audit of participation in cardiac rehabilitation at Auckland City Hospital.

 Areas of expertise

-I have experience with randomised controlled trials, systematic review, and guidelines development, as well working knowledge of other epidemiological methods and co-design.
+I have experience with randomised controlled trials, systematic review, and guidelines development, as well working knowledge of other epidemiological methods and co-design of interventions.
 I have broad clinical experience in acute care, and extensive research experience in community care.
 I have had clinical leadership roles in falls, pressure injuries, adverse events, and patient deterioration.

 Selected publications and creative works (Research Outputs)

 - Jull, A., & Biggs, R. (2020).
 Adverse event reporting and trial registration in venous leg ulcer trials published since the 2001 CONSORT statement revision: A systematic review.
 Journal of tissue viability, 29 (3), 155-160.
 10.1016/j.jtv.2019.09.005